This is a link to the blog I worked on as Assignment #2 with Gillian.

 Top Free Apps for Special Education

-1. Pocket Pond:
+My favourites 1.
+Pocket Pond:

 This is an amazing app and one that I have found very useful since discovering it while watching this webinar.
 I have used it multiple times with certain students in my class who need some sensory to help to calm down!
 I have downloaded it on my iphone and ipad and 2 of my students regularly ask to use it!
 It is a koi pond that allows you to buy new fish, clean the filter in the tank, feed the fish and glide your hands on the water making a lovely sound that even I find calming.
 It can also be used to teach students about ecosystems.
 It's great to help students who need help to prepare for transitionsThis app has definitely helped life in my classroom!